NordicPlayground/nrf5-eagle-reference-design/README.md

 ## Reference designs
 ![alt-text][dcdc_reference]

-The reference designs supplied for eagle are made by following the [general pcb design guidelines][designguidenrf52] and referencing the [altium reference layout][altiumreference]
+The reference designs supplied for eagle are made by following the [general pcb design guidelines][designguidenrf52] and referencing the [altium reference layout][altiumreference].
+The eagle reference design is not the official reference designs, only the Altium reference designs has been tested and verified.
+They are available for download in Nordic's product pages.
 The reference designs include eagle files as well as pdf printouts.
 For BOM see the altium reference designs.

 * nRF51x22_qfaa